History of animal testing: History of animal testing

-Stephen Hales measured blood pressure in the horse.
+In the second volume of his Statical Essays, Haemastaticks (1733), Stephen Hales accounts several different experiments he conducted on animals.
+One of his most notable experiments is one he conducted on an unanesthetized elderly mare.
+He devised a contraption using a brass canula, the excised windpipe of a goose, and a tall glass tube to observe the horse's "force of blood."
+Because of this, Hales is recognized as being the first person to measure blood pressure.

 In the 1780s, Luigi Galvani demonstrated that electricity applied to a dead, dissected, frog's leg muscle caused it to twitch, which led to an appreciation for the relationship between electricity and animation.
 In the 1880s, Louis Pasteur convincingly demonstrated the germ theory of medicine by giving anthrax to sheep.
 In the 1890s, Ivan Pavlov famously used dogs to describe classical conditioning.

 In 1921 Otto Loewi provided the first substantial evidence that neuronal communication with target cells occurred via chemical synapses.
 He extracted two hearts from frogs and left them beating in an ionic bath.
 He stimulated the attached Vagus nerve of the first heart and observed its beating slowed.
 When the second heart was placed in the ionic bath of the first, it also slowed.

 In the 1920s, Edgar Adrian formulated the theory of neural communication that the frequency of action potentials, and not the size of the action potentials, was the basis for communicating the magnitude of the signal.
 His work was performed in an isolated frog nerve-muscle preparation.
 Adrian was awarded a Nobel Prize for his work.

 In the 1960s David Hubel and Torsten Wiesel demonstrated the macro columnar organization of visual areas in cats and monkeys, and provided physiological evidence for the critical period for the development of disparity sensitivity in vision (i.e.: the main cue for depth perception), and were awarded a Nobel Prize for their work.

 In 1996 Dolly the sheep was born, the first mammal to be cloned from an adult cell.
 The process by which Dolly the sheep was cloned utilized a process known as nuclear transfer applied by lead scientist Ian Wilmut.
 Although other scientists were not immediately able to replicate the experiment, Wilmut argued that the experiment was indeed repeatable, given a timeframe of over a year.

 In 1997, innovations in frogs, Xenopus laevis, by developmental biologist Jonathan Slack of the University of Bath, created headless tadpoles, which could allow future applications in donor organ transplantation.